sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 ## Some background: solving the same problem many times and building an internal library

-I've often found myself writing similar code to handle concurrency and panics in Go.
-In many Sourcegraph projects, we rely heavily on concurrent Go code to efficiently index billions of lines of code, so after the Go 1.18 release in March 2022 finally [introduced Generics](https://go.dev/blog/why-generics), I realized that this could fix a lot of the frustrations I'd had before, and make a concurrency library a lot more succinct.
+I've often found myself writing similar code to handle common concurrency patterns and panics in Go.
+In many Sourcegraph projects, we rely heavily on concurrent Go code to efficiently search billions of lines of code, so after the Go 1.18 release in March 2022 [introduced Generics](https://go.dev/blog/why-generics), I realized that this could fix a lot of the frustrations I'd had before, and make a concurrency library a lot more succinct.

 Previously when I'd written helper functions to better handle concurrency, I needed different functions for different data types.
 This meant writing separate functions for strings, Tasks, or any other data type that I was working with.
 Now that Generics are available, it's easy to operate over whatever data types are present in a consistent way.